Wag3s vs Zerion: Wallet-and-Tracker vs Tax-and-Accounting (2026)

 Wag3s vs Zerion: Different Problems, Not Rivals

-• Zerion: all-in-one self-custodial wallet + tracker + in-app trading, clean multi-chain real-time view (tokens, DeFi, NFTs, staking, LP, rewards, debts), strong mobile.
+• Zerion is an all-in-one self-custodial wallet, tracker, and in-app trading app: a clean multi-chain real-time view of tokens, DeFi, NFTs, staking, LP, rewards, and debts, with a strong mobile experience.

-• Wag3s: a tax-and-accounting layer — jurisdiction cost-basis method, internal-transfer classification, defensible taxable gain (Folio); company accounting + FEC (Ledger).
+• Wag3s is a tax-and-accounting layer: the jurisdiction cost-basis method, internal-transfer classification, and a defensible taxable gain (Folio); company accounting and the FEC (Ledger).

-• Complementary: wallet/tracker for visibility + trading; Wag3s for reportable numbers.
+• The two are complementary: a wallet/tracker for visibility and trading, Wag3s for the reportable numbers.

 What Zerion is genuinely good at

 Zerion is an all-in-one app: a self-custodial wallet, a portfolio tracker, and an in-app trading surface with swaps and cross-chain bridges.
-It presents a clean, real-time, multi-chain view — tokens, DeFi positions, NFTs, staking, LP positions, rewards, debts — with a strong mobile experience.
+It presents a clean, real-time, multi-chain view of tokens, DeFi positions, NFTs, staking, LP positions, rewards, and debts, with a strong mobile experience.
 If the job is "one approachable app to hold, watch, and trade," that is exactly what Zerion is built for, and it does it well.

 What Wag3s does instead

 Wag3s is not a wallet or a trading app.
-It is the tax-and-accounting layer that sits after the activity:
+It is the tax-and-accounting layer that sits after the activity.
+It:

-• applies the jurisdiction-mandated cost-basis method (US per-wallet, UK pooling, FR 150 VH bis, etc.);
+• applies the jurisdiction-mandated cost-basis method (US per-wallet, UK pooling, FR 150 VH bis, and so on);

-• classifies internal transfers as non-disposals (no phantom gains);
+• classifies internal transfers as non-disposals, so no phantom gains appear;

 • characterises rewards and produces a defensible taxable gain (Folio);